armory/docs/content/en/docs/installation/guide/operator-k3s.md

 linkTitle: Install in AWS EC2 using Operator
 weight: 50
 description: >
-  For POCs: Use Armory Operator to install Armory in a K3s instance running on an AWS EC2 VM
+  Use the Armory Operator to install Armory in a lightweight Kubernetes (K3s) instance running on an AWS EC2 virtual machine; for proof of concept an ddevelopment only.
 ---

-## Overview
+## Overview of installing Armory for proofs of concept work

 This guide walks you through using the [Armory Operator]({{< ref "operator" >}}) to install Armory in a [Lightweight Kubernetes (K3s)](https://k3s.io/) instance running on an AWS EC2 instance.
 The environment is for POCs and development only.
 It is **not** meant for production environments.